Queen Elizabeth Afternoon Tea Recipes

 Queen Elizabeth and a life of service.

-“The Queen has ruled for longer than any other Monarch in British history, becoming a much loved and respected figure across the globe.”
+"The Queen ruled for longer than any other Monarch in British history, becoming a much loved and respected figure across the globe."

 I think I speak for my generation when I say that the example and continuity provided by The Queen is not only very rare among leaders but a great source of pride and reassurance.